Core Beliefs

 1. The Scriptures

-We believe that the Holy Bible, as originally written, was verbally inspired and the product of Spirit controlled men, and therefore has truth without admixture of error for its matter.
-We believe that it is the true center of Christian union and the only infallible rule for all human conduct.
+We believe that the Holy Bible, as originally written, is verbally inspired and inerrant in all that it teaches–the only infallible rule for all human conduct.
+We believe that it is the true didactic center and basis of Christian union…the only infallible rule for all human conduct.
 (2 Tim.
 3:16-17; 2 Peter 1:19-21)

-We believe that there is only one living and true God, infinite in every excellence; that in the unity of the Godhead there are three personal distinctions- the Father, the Son and the Holy Spirit- yet one in substance and equal in every divine perfection.
+We believe that there is only one living and true God, infinite in every excellence; that in the unity of the Godhead there are three personal distinctions- the Father, the Son and the Holy Spirit-yet one in substance and equal in every divine perfection.
 (Exodus 20: 2-3; 1 Cor.
-8:6; 1 Johns 5:7)
+8:6; 1 John 5:7)

-We believe in the absolute Deity of the Son, the Lord Jesus Christ; that He was divine as no other man can be, being very God of very God, existing from all eternity co-equal with the Father and the Spirit; that He never ceased to be God for one instant and that His humiliation did not consist in laying aside His deity; that as a man He was miraculously begotten of the Holy Spirit and born of the virgin Mary.
+We believe in the absolute Deity of the Son, the Lord Jesus Christ–divine as no other man can be, being very God of very God, existing from all eternity…co-equal with the Father and the Spirit; that He never ceased to be God for one instant and that His humiliation did not consist in laying aside His Deity; that as a man He was miraculously begotten of the Holy Spirit and born of the virgin Mary.
 (Matt.
 1:20; Luke 1:26-38; John 1:1-2; 1 John 5:20)

 3. The Creation